kayleyseow/CS-102/07. Pointers/Chapter7Notes4.md

     - ```delete``` the node at the start of the chain
     - Release the node’s memory
     - Return what was stored in the node

-#### That Last Function
+  - Last function:
     - The last function should be a function that prints the list
     - You can use the code that traverses a list
       - You were going to memorize it after all :)

 #### The ```main()``` Function
 - Your ```main()``` function should